Cheapest non-owner car insurance companies in Alaska

 State Farm

-Our number one pick for non-owner car insurance in Alaska is State Farm.
-The average rate for liability coverage is $162.
-State Farm has an AM Best score of A++ and an NAIC complaint ratio of 0.7.
+State Farm is our top choice for non-owner car insurance in Alaska.
+Its average annual non-owner car insurance cost is $162.
+State Farm has an AM Best score of A++ and a low NAIC complaint ratio of 0.7.

-Another excellent choice for non-owner car insurance in Alaska is Geico.
-Average rates are $173 annually.
-Geico has an AM Best rating of A++ and an NAIC complaint ratio of 0.91.
+GEICO is another great option for non-owner car insurance in Alaska, with average rates of $173 per year.
+It has an AM Best rating of A++ and a low NAIC complaint ratio of 0.91.

 Progressive

-Our third pick is Progressive.
-Progressive rates average $715.
-Its NAIC complaint ratio is 0.65, and it has a rating of A+.
+Our third choice is Progressive, with an average rate of $715.
+It has an NAIC complaint ratio of 0.65 and an AM Best rating of A+.

 Non-owner car insurance in Alaska by age and gender

-Here are the average Alaska non-owner car insurance rates by age and gender.
+Below are the average Alaska rates for non-owner car insurance based on age and gender.

 Age groupFemaleMale